 - Families may be charged for any devices or power adapters that are lost or stolen while in their care.

 - Families will be provided one-time forgiveness for the first damaged device or power adapters.

 - If devices are lost, stolen or damaged during school hours and in the school building, school administrators will conduct an investigation to determine if the incident was the result of neglect on the part of the assigned student.

 View Chromebook repair costs →

 Families will be provided one-time forgiveness for damaged devices or damaged power adapters.
 Should another device or power adapter become damaged, families may be held responsible at reduced-tier rates.
 Lost and stolen devices and power adapters are not part of the one-time forgiveness and families may be charged at the reduced-tier rates.
-Any outstanding invoices from incidents from the 2021-2022 school year continue to be payable via MySchoolBucks.
+Any outstanding invoices from incidents from previous school years continue to be payable via MySchoolBucks.